-Amchur powder or Dried Mango Powder is a plain beige coloured fruity souring Indian spice.
+It is a plain beige coloured fruity sour Indian spice.

 Made from dried unripe green mangoes ground into powder and used as a spice to add tartness to dishes.

-Unripe mangos are first cut into pieces and left to dry for few days before grinding it to a powder form which is then commercially packed and sold.
+Unripe mangoes are first cut into pieces and left to dry for few days before grinding into powder which is then commercially packed and sold.

 You can also find dried green mango slices being sold in specialist or health food stores.

 The typical use of amchur powder is to make curries especially vegetarian dishes.

 Caution must be taken when using this spice as it adds a sour taste to dishes.
 Adding too much may make the dish too tart and unpleasant.